-The step-by-step improvement approach starts conceptually with an existing packaging design – or at least a possible draft packaging design resulting from brainstorming – which typically fulfils the ‘traditional’ key requirements but is not optimised in terms of minimising environmental impacts.
+The step-by-step improvement approach starts with an existing packaging design – or at least a blueprint for a possible packaging design from brainstorming – which typically fulfills the “traditional” key requirements but is not optimised in terms of minimisation of environmental impacts.
 This packaging is then improved step by step according to thedeveloped for this .
-Here, the Eco Design strategy is based on selected Eco Design strategy elements.
+Here, the Eco design strategy is based on selected Eco design strategy elements.

 1. Design for Optimised Resource Use